The holonomy of a singular leaf: Higher holonomies of singular leaves

 Of course, regular foliations are an instance of this situation.

 \begin{example} \normalfont For a regular foliation, only $ Hol_1$ is not zero, and coincides with the usual holonomy. \end{example}

 {\textbf{Singular foliations arising from a Lie algebroid of minimal rank.}} Let $L$ be a leaf of a singular foliation that admits an Ehresmann connection $ (M_L,p,H)$, and $A_L$ its holonomy Lie algebroid.
-We say that the leaf $L $ admits a Lie algebroid of minimal rank if there exists a Lie algebroid $A$ on $M_L$ defining $\mathcal F$ such that $A|_L=A_L$.
+We say that the leaf $L $ admits a Lie algebroid of minimal rank if there exists a Lie algebroid $A$ on $M_L$ defining $\fol{F}$ such that $A|_L=A_L$.

-Proposition \ref{prop:ASrelation} states that $Hol_{AS}$ nand $Hol$ agree on $ \pi_1(L,m)$ and $\pi_2(L,m) $ for any lef $L$ of a singular foliation that admits a complete Ehresmann connection.
+Proposition \ref{prop:ASrelation} states that $Hol_{AS}$ and $Hol$ agree on $ \pi_1(L,m)$ and $\pi_2(L,m) $ for any leaf $L$ of a singular foliation that admits a complete Ehresmann connection.
 For the higher holonomies, the following is an immediate consequence of Proposition \ref{prop:BZ}:

-\begin{corollary} If $L$ admits a Lie algebroid of minimal rank $A$, then there exist for all $ n \geq 3$ group morphisms $\phi: \pi_{n-1}( \mathbf T_\ell|_m ,m )\to \pi_{n-1} ( \mathcal T_\ell , m)$ such that $Hol= \phi \circ Hol_{AS}$. \end{corollary}
+\begin{corollary} If $L$ admits a Lie algebroid of minimal rank $A$, then there exist for all $ n \geq 3$ group morphisms $\phi: \pi_{n-1}( \mathbf T_\ell|_m ,m )\to \pi_{n-1} ( \fol{T}_\ell , m)$ such that $Hol= \phi \circ Hol_{AS}$. \end{corollary}

 Here are a few instances of this situation: